sophiamyang/PythonRcomparison/Python_R_package_comparison.md

 |**Visualization** |matplotlib, bokeh| | ggplot2, graphics| |
 |**Dashboard**  |panel, voila| | shiny| |

+### Data
+I retrieved package download data from Conda, PyPI, and Cran from Janurary 2018 to July 2018.
+Then I combined Conda and PyPI downloads to represent total downloads of Python packages.

+### Result
+Pandas was downloaded a lot more than dplyr, tidyverse and data.table.
+And the growth of pandas is substantial over time.
 ![](https://github.com/sophiamyang/PythonRcomparison/blob/master/figures/pandas.png)

+scikit-learn is used a lot more than statsmodels in Python, caret in R, and e1071 in R.
 ![](https://github.com/sophiamyang/PythonRcomparison/blob/master/figures/sklearn.png)

+Most people use Keras and Tensorflow in Python, few use them in R.
 ![](https://github.com/sophiamyang/PythonRcomparison/blob/master/figures/keras.png)

+People use matplotlib a lot. ggplot2 is as popular as Bokeh.
 ![](https://github.com/sophiamyang/PythonRcomparison/blob/master/figures/plot.png)

+For creating dashboard, most people use Shiny.
+Few use Panel and Voila.
 ![](https://github.com/sophiamyang/PythonRcomparison/blob/master/figures/dashboard.png)

 #### References